byu-is-566/is-566-09-dbt-1-instructions/README.md

 #### `stg_adventure_db__vendors` and `stg_adventure_db__customers`

-- These will both follow a similiar (and simple) approach.
+- These will both follow a similar (and simple) approach.
-- Rememeber that you can copy the structure of the existing inventory model
+- Remember that you can copy the structure of the existing inventory model
 - Be sure to follow the "snake_case" naming convention we're using everywhere else
-- That's actually it...these two are very straghtforward.
+- That's actually it...these two are very straightforward.

 #### `stg_adventure_db__product_vendors`